Weak* solutions I: A new perspective on solutions to systems of conservation laws: Application to Hyperbolic Conservation Laws

 Recall that a \emph{distributional solution} of \eqref{claw} is a measurable function $u(x,t):\RR\times [0,T) \to \RR^n$ which satisfies

 for every function $\varphi\in C^1_c(\RR^2,\RR^n)$; here it is implicitly assumed that $F(u(x,t))$ is locally integrable.
 A distributional solution which is locally bounded is a \emph{weak solution}.

 In defining distributional and weak solutions, there is no distinction between the roles of time and space, with both the solution $u$ and test functions $\varphi$ regarded as functions on $\RR\times [0,T)$.
 Our approach is different, in that we wish to understand the PDE \eqref{claw} as an evolution equation, so we will regard the solution as a function of time taking values in a Banach space.
-In particular, we regard the test functions as living in a Banach space of (spatial) functions $\varphi\in X$, and, since $u$ acts linearly on test functions, we regard $u \in L^q(0,T;X^*)$.
-Taking this point of view, we use the convention that $u(\cdot,t)$ stands for $[u(t)](\cdot)$, and $F(u(\cdot,t))$ for $F([u(t)](\cdot))$.
-Also, throughout this section, we fix the constant $1\le q\le\infty$.
+In particular, we regard the (spatial) test functions as elements of a Banach space $X$, which contains $C_c^{\infty}$ as a dense subspace, and, since $u(t)$ acts linearly on these test functions, it has values in $X^*$, and we regard $u \in L^q_{w*}(0,T;X^*)$; throughout this section, we fix the constant $1\le q\le\infty$.
+Taking this point of view, we use the convention that $u(t) \in X^*$ stands for $u(\cdot, t)$.

+The critical issue is to make sense of the nonlinear flux $F(u)$ and its derivative in the space $X^*$.
+Generally the flux $F$ is given as a function of the conserved variables $u$, regarded as a pointwise field.
+In our case we treat $u(t)\in X^*$ as a field, and we similarly regard $F(u(t))\in X^*$ as a field in the same way, being defined via composition.
+We refer to the corresponding map $F:X^*\to X^*$ as a \emph{flux mapping}.
+We now assume that $\Omega \subseteq \RR$ is open and that the space $X$ of test functions contains $C_c^\infty(\Omega)$ as a dense subset.